gruntwork-io/terragrunt/README.md

 }
 ```

-When you run Terragrunt, it will see the `include` block and load the contents of the root `.terragrunt` file, almost
+When you run Terragrunt in the `qa/my-app` folder, it will see the `include` block in the `qa/my-app/.terragrunt` file
+and realize that it should load the contents of the root `.terragrunt` file instead.
+It's almost as if you had
-as if you had copy/pasted the contents of the root `.terragrunt` file into `qa/my-app/.terragrunt`.
+copy/pasted the contents of the root `.terragrunt` file into `qa/my-app/.terragrunt`, but much easier to maintain!

+**Note**: only one level of includes is allowed.
+If `root/qa/my-app/.terragrunt` includes `root/.terragrunt`, then
+`root/.terragrunt` may NOT specify an `include` block.

 There are a few problems with the simple approach above, so read on before using it!